gesiscss/face2face/docs/index.rst

-..
-SocioPatterns documentation master file, created by sphinx-quickstart on Wed Apr 22 09:59:56 2020.
+.. face2face documentation master file, created by sphinx-quickstart on Wed Apr 22 09:59:56 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Software for basic Sociopatterns analysis
+Software for basic face2face interaction analysis
 ==========================================

-The face-to-face-interaction-analysis package "Sociopatterns" allows you to use predefined functions to analyse social behaviour.
+The face-to-face-interaction-analysis package "face2face" allows you to use predefined functions to analyse social behaviour.

 Sociopatterns provides: